 - 1510s, "elegantly, daintily," perhaps from Old French gensor, comp. of gent "dainty, delicate," from Latin gentius "(well)-born" (see gentle).
 Meaning "extremely cautiously" is from c.1600.

 - gingham (n.)

 - 1610s, from Dutch gingang, traders' rendering of a Malay word said to be ginggang "striped," used as a noun with the sense of "striped cotton."
-Cf. French guingan, Spanish guinga, Italian gingano, German gingang.
+Also from the same source, French guingan, Spanish guinga, Italian gingano, German gingang.

 - gingival (adj.)